pgmesa/chat-rooms/README.md

 4. Send msgs and enjoy

 To deploy the code in a server with the intention to talk to someone over the internet:
-1. Move the 'server.py' file to your online server
+1. Move the 'server.py' file to your online server (AWS, Azure, Google Cloud...)
 2. Create the '.env.json' file in the same directory as the file and change the variables to fit your server (remember to open the server port you specify in the '.env.json' file before you run the program)
 3. Run the 'server.py' file
 4. Create the '.env.json' file for the 'client.py' (the password must be the same as the one in the server '.env.json' file)